 - Genova is Italy's busiest cargo ship port by cargo tonnage.
 The port is also famous with its dismantling (shipbreaking) station where the ominous Costa Concordia ship wreckage was dismantled.
 The port is also one of the country's still profiting shipbuilding yards serving the yacht construction market, yacht and boat maintenance, navy shipyards.

-- Besides its containership and passenger (ferry and cruise) terminals, shipyards and various shipping handling facilities, Genoa port also has several sailboat and yacht marinas.
-The list of the marinas includes - Exhibition Centre (capacity 305 berths), Duca degli Abruzzi (capacity 350 berths), Molo Vecchio (old harbor, capacity 160 berths), Porto Antico (capacity 280 berths), Genova Aeroporto (for mega yachts, capacity 500 berths) and Fascia di Rispetto di Pra (capacity 1000 berths).
+- Besides its containership and passenger (ferry and cruise) terminals, shipyards and various ship handling facilities, Genoa port also has several sailboat and yacht marinas.
+The list of the marinas includes - Exhibition Centre (Fiera di Genova, capacity 305 berths), Duca degli Abruzzi (capacity 350 berths), Molo Vecchio (old harbor, capacity 160 berths, max LOA length 150 m), Porto Antico (capacity 280 berths), Genova Aeroporto (for mega yachts, capacity 500 berths, max LOA length 90 m) and Fascia di Rispetto di Pra (capacity 1000 berths).

 Genoa cruise port attracts tourists with its medieval atmosphere, glorious history mixed with the modern skyscrapers.
 The official language is Italian and the locals are not very good at English speaking.